-Another criticism raised against the demonstration of contingency necessity and stems from epistemological perspectives. states that Ιt the demonstration would be tenable if it were the case that the external reality was rationally discernable, and additionally, rational discernments were representative of external reality.
-Nonetheless, if reality is a brute phenomenon with a complete irrational identity, the argument is conclusive.
+Another criticism raised against the demonstration of contingency and necessity stems from certain epistemological perspectives.
+It states that the demonstration would be tenable if it were the case that the external reality was rationally discernable, and additionally, rational discernments were representative of external reality.
+Nonetheless, if reality is a brute phenomenon with a complete irrational identity, the argument is not conclusive.